Diana Weber

 Immigrantinlaw’s immigration lawyers offer a free consultation on obtaining second citizenship in Europe, guiding clients through a fast and lawful process to acquire an EU passport.

-Residence permit in Bulgaria
+Residence permit in Lithuania

 Residence permit in Romania